PowerShell/PowerShellGallery/psgallery_status.md

 We'll be monitoring both closely to keep an eye on any erring behavior.

+### May 2nd, 2021 16:41 UTC The [PowerShell Gallery](https://powershellgallery.com) is having issues with latency.
+For the past week there have been reports of delays and extreme slowness with the PSGallery.
+We're putting all our efforts into addressing this and more seriously looking into better ways to optimize our service.

+__Status: Ongoing__

 ### August 17th, 2021 20:45 UTC The [PowerShell Gallery](https://powershellgallery.com) is having issues with latency.
 There is currently very low availability, with timeout errors when attempting to access the PSGallery.